Percolation of thick points of the log-correlated Gaussian field in high dimensions

-These two approximations also yield the same set-to-set distance exponent (if it exists) as defined below.} Moreover, it is straightforward to see that $Q(\xi)\geq 0$ for all $\xi >0$, as $h_n(x)$ is of order $O(\sqrt{n})$ with high probability around the point $x$.
+Moreover, these two approximations also yield the same set-to-set distance exponent (if it exists) as defined below.} Moreover, it is straightforward to see that $Q(\xi)\geq 0$ for all $\xi >0$, as $h_n(x)$ is of order $O(\sqrt{n})$ with high probability around the point $x$.
 We introduce the threshold

-As explained in Remark 1.3 in~\cite{dgz-exponential-metric}, when $Q(\xi) < \sqrt{2d}$, the limiting metric (if it exists) should have singular points, i.e., points that have infinite distance to any other point.
-The value $\sqrt{2d}$ arises from the fact that the maximum of $h_n$ in a unit box is approximately $ (\sqrt{2d} \log 2 + o(1))n$ with high probability~\cite{Mad15}.
+As explained in ~\cite[Remark 1.3]{dgz-exponential-metric}, when $Q(\xi) < \sqrt{2d}$, the limiting metric (if it exists) should have singular points, i.e., points that have infinite distance to any other point.
+Here, the value $\sqrt{2d}$ arises from the fact that the maximum of $h_n$ in a unit box is approximately $ (\sqrt{2d} \log 2 + o(1))n$ with high probability~\cite{Mad15}.
 Furthermore, when $Q(\xi) > \sqrt{2d}$, it was shown in~\cite{dddf-lfpp, dgz-exponential-metric} that every possible subsequential limit of $D_n$, appropriately renormalized, is continuous and induces the Euclidean topology, see below for details.

 In light of the point-to-point distance exponent~\eqref{eq:point-to-point}, one can also consider the set-to-set distance exponent $\widetilde Q = \widetilde Q(\xi)$ which satisfies